aws-powertools/powertools-lambda-java/docs/utilities/sqs_large_message_handling.md

     }
     ```

-## Passing custom S3Client
+## Overriding the default S3Client

-If you need to pass custom S3Client such as region to the SDK, you can pass your own `S3Client` to be used by utility either for
+If you require customisations to the default S3Client, you can create your own `S3Client` and pass it to be used by utility either for
 **[SqsLargeMessage annotation](#lambda-handler)**, or **[SqsUtils Utility API](#utility)**.

 === "App.java"